Ciela-Institute/caustics/paper.md

-since 2018 [@lenstronomy]; `GLAMER` is a C++ based code for modelling complex and large dynamic range fields [@GLAMER]; `PyAutoLens` is also widely used [@PyAutoLens]; and GIGA-Lens is a specialized JAX [@JAX] based gravitational lensing package [@GIGALens]; among others [@Suyu2010; @Keeton2011; Kneib2011;
+since 2018 [@lenstronomy]; `GLAMER` is a C++ based code for modelling complex and large dynamic range fields [@GLAMER]; `PyAutoLens` is also widely used [@PyAutoLens]; and GIGA-Lens is a specialized JAX [@JAX] based gravitational lensing package [@GIGALens]; among others [@Keeton2011; Kneib2011; Galan2021;
-Galan2021].
-There are also several "in house" codes developed for specialized analysis which are then not publicly released. `Caustics` development has been primarily focused on three aspects: processing speed, user experience, and flexibility.
+@Wagner2024].
+There are also several "in house" codes developed for specialized analysis which are then not publicly released [e.g. @Suyu2010]. `Caustics` development has been primarily focused on three aspects: processing speed, user experience, and flexibility.
 The code is optimized to fully exploit PyTorch's capabilities, significantly enhancing processing speed.
 The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional, where each interface level requires more expertise but allows more capabilities.
 In this way, users with all levels of gravitational lensing simulation experience may effectively engage with the software.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics`.
 All of these elements combine to make `Caustics` a capable lensing simulator to support machine learning applications, and classical analysis.

 `Caustics` fulfills a timely need for a differentiable lensing simulator.
 Several other fields have already benefitted from such simulators, for example: